marioangst/motifr/README.md

 of wetlands management in Switzerland.
 It consists of two levels - one level specifies a network of relations between actors.
-A second level specifies a network of relations between different activities occurring in the wetland, based on causal interdependence among activites.
+A second level specifies a network of relations between different activities occurring in the wetland, based on causal interdependence among activities.
 Links between the levels specify which actors carry out which activities.

 It is possible to specify layouts for every network level separately.